RevanasiddaNK/Smart-Retail-AI/README.md

 - Node.js and npm installed
 - Python (for ML models)
 - MongoDB database setup
-- Environment variables configured for payment gateway and database
+- Environment variables configured for wallet and database

 ### **2. Clone the Repository**
 ```bash